-Frequently Asked Questions
+Frequently Asked Questions about Housing Our Workforce

-If you are a member who would like to participate in the Housing Our Workforce (HOW) program, it’s important that you ask the right questions and have reliable resources.
+If you are a member or homebuyer who would like to participate in the Housing Our Workforce (HOW) program, it’s important that you ask the right questions and have reliable resources.
 Here are some frequently asked questions about HOW.

 Housing Our Workforce (HOW) provides down-payment and closing cost assistance to homebuyers earning more than 80% and up to 120% of the area median income.
 Through HOW, grants are made to eligible borrowers when they close on mortgages with participating member financial institutions.